How to Apply Polycrylic

 Types of Polycrylic

 Polycrylic is available in liquid and spray aerosol cans.
-The liquid product has a milky white color in the can, but dries crystal clear.

-What is the Best Way to Apply Polycrylic?
+What’s the Best Tool to Apply Polycrylic?

 Can I Use a Foam Brush to Apply Polycrylic?